Fix Manual IMAP Copy Dates in Outlook

 Why Manual IMAP Copy Shows the Wrong Date in Outlook

-How This Affects Outlook
+How This Affects Your Outlook Experience

 Frequently Asked Questions